-Trading: You may trade Items (but no other cards) with other players.
-You may only trade Items from the table - not from your hand.
-You may trade at any time except when you or your trading partner are in combat - in fact, the best time to trade is when it's not your turn.
+Trading: You may trade your carried Items (but no other cards) with other players.
+You may not trade any cards from your hand.
+You may trade at any time except when you or your trading partner are in combat.
 Any Item you receive in a trade must remain in play.

-You may also give Items away without a trade, to bribe other players - "I'll give you the Triple-Barreled Shotgun if you won't nelp Bob fight Great Cthulhu!
+You may also give Items away without a trade, to bribe other players - "I'll give you my Survival Tool if you won't help Bob fight Great Cthulhu!"